The Pointe de Loguivy de la Mer

 Description of the walk

-The departure point is Paimpol Harbour.
-We managed to find a parking space on Quai Neuf (the quay leading to the harbour master's office), which was a stroke of luck in the off-season.
+The walk starts at Paimpol Harbour.
+We managed to find a parking space on Quai Neuf (the quay leading to the harbour master’s office), which was rather lucky for the late season.

-(S/E) Wherever you park, walk along the harbour on your right and head north-northeast via Quai Pierre Loti.
-After a left-hand bend, pass a traffic light and continue straight ahead along Promenade Charles Pacé.
+(S/E) Whichever parking spot you find, walk along the harbour keeping it on your right and head north-northeast via Quai Pierre Loti.
+After a left-hand bend, pass a traffic light and continue straight on along Promenade Charles Pacé.
 Take the first street on the left, then a path on the right.

-Cross straight across the Kerpalud esplanade, which leads to the coastal path.
+Cross straight across the Kerpalud embankment, which leads to the coastal path.

-(1) Take the coastal path, turning right.
-When you reach Rue de Traou an Aod, turn right; after 200 metres, you will find the coastal path on your right, which leads to Chemin de la Grève.
-Continue straight ahead along Rue de Kerroc'h.
+(1) Take the coastal path by turning right.
+When you reach Rue de Traou an Aod, turn right; after 200m, you’ll find the coastal path on your right, which leads to Chemin de la Grève.
+Continue straight on along Rue de Kerroc’h.

-(2) When you reach Croix Cornic, turn right and then, at the fork, take the left-hand street, which continues on the left via a path that descends.
-Continue on the left via Rue des Pêcheurs d'Islande.
-At the fork, follow it to the right to arrive in front of a car park.
-On the left, you will see the Chapelle de la Trinité.
-Head south on Impasse Guillaume le Rousseau.
-Continue on the left and take the path on the right between numbers 6 and 8 on the cul-de-sac.
-After a right turn, you will arrive at Rue de Toull Broc'h.
+(2) When you reach the Croix Cornic, turn right, then at a Fork in the road, take the left-hand street; this continues to the left along a path that descends.
+Continue to the left along Rue des Pêcheurs d'Islande; at the Fork in the road, follow it to the right to arrive in front of a car park; on the left you will see the Chapelle de la Trinité.
+Head due south along Impasse Guillaume le Rousseau.
+Continue to the left and take the path on the right between numbers 6 and 8 of the cul-de-sac.
+After a right-hand bend, you’ll come out onto Rue de Toull Broc’h.

-(3) Turn left, then right after No. 32 and continue along the path.
-It continues along Venelle du Lavoir, then Rue Pierre Loti in the Porz Even neighbourhood.
-Follow the Impasse de la Chapelle on the left, which continues straight ahead along the coastal path in a left-hand bend.
+(3) Turn left, then turn right after No. 32 and continue along the path.
+It continues via Venelle du Lavoir and then Rue Pierre Loti in the Porz Even district.
+Follow the path to the left along Impasse de la Chapelle, which continues straight on along the coastal path as it curves to the left.

-(4) Off-route: short return trip to Pointe de la Trinité for a magnificent view.
+(4) Off the main route: a short round trip to Pointe de la Trinité for a magnificent view.

-Continue straight ahead towards the north.
-The path then turns westwards to reach a crossroads.
+Continue straight on towards the north.
+The path then veers westwards to reach a junction.

-(5) Make a return trip to the left to admire the Croix des Veuves and the panorama.
+(5) Take a short detour to the left to admire the Croix des Veuves and the view.

 (6) Retrace your steps.

-(5) When you reach the crossroads, take the path on the right immediately after.
+(5) Once back at the crossroads, take the path on the right immediately afterwards.
 Continue along Impasse de Traou Meur and take the first right towards the beach and Cale de Launay.
 The path is paved with pebbles.
-Pass the Maison du Parc on your left and cross the Roc'h ar C'had area to reach Chemin Pierre et Marie Curie, which you follow to the left.
+Pass the Maison du Parc on your left and cross the hamlet of Roc’h ar C’had to reach Chemin Pierre et Marie Curie, which you follow to the left.

-(7) Turn left onto Impasse Gardenn ar Spern du and, at the crossroads, continue straight ahead.
-Pass the entrance to the campsite on your right, then take the path on the left at the end of the road.
-You will come to Route de l'Embarcadère, which you take on the left.
+(7) Turn left into Impasse Gardenn ar Spern and, after crossing the road, continue straight ahead.
+Pass the campsite entrance on your right, then, at the end of the path, take the path on the left.
+You’ll come to Route de l’Embarcadère, which you take to the left.
 On the right is the departure point for the ferry to Île de Bréhat.
 Cross the huge car park and continue along the coastal path.

 (8) Turn right, then take the path on the left.
-Follow the path for 150 metres, then continue along the path on the right until you reach Pointe de Traou Plat.
+Follow a track for 150m and continue along the path on the right to Pointe de Traou Plat.

-(9) Continue straight ahead on the coastal path to reach Route de la Baie.
-Continue straight ahead on Rue du Gouern, which turns left then right to reach the port of Loguivy.
-Turn left onto Rue de la Jetée towards the port car park.
+(9) Continue straight on along the coastal path to reach Route de la Baie.
+Carry on straight along Rue du Gouern, which turns left then right to reach Loguivy harbour.
+Turn left onto Rue de la Jetée towards the harbour car park.

-(10) After a well-deserved rest, turn right onto Rue du Port.
-At the end of the street, turn left and then immediately take the path on the right.
+(10) After a well-deserved rest, head right along Rue du Port.
+At the end of the street, turn left and then, very quickly, take the path on the right.

 (11) After a left-hand bend, take the path on the right.
-You will reach the oppidum called La Roche aux Oiseaux, which offers a superb view of the mouth of the Trieux and, at low tide, the oyster beds.
+You’ll reach the oppidum known as La Roche aux Oiseaux, which offers a superb view of the mouth of the Trieux and, at low tide, the oyster beds.

-Continue along the coastal path, following the Trieux estuary until you reach a fish farm.
-Continue on the right along the discovery trail along the Trieux.
+Continue along the coastal path, following the Trieux Estuary to a fish farm.
+Keep right onto the nature trail along the Trieux.

-(12) The path goes around the inside of the buildings of a former lighthouse and beacon school.
-Continue on the right to rejoin the coastal path.
+(12) The path winds its way round the buildings of a former lighthouse and beacon school.
+Continue to the right to rejoin the coastal path.

-(14) Turn left onto "Hent Traou Skaven" and continue straight ahead on this road.
+(14) Turn left onto the “Hent Traou Skaven” and continue straight on along this road.

-(15) Turn left, then at the fork, turn right and then continue on the left.
+(15) Turn left, then at the Fork in the road, turn right and continue along the left-hand path.
 At the crossroads, turn right, then turn left and take the path on the right.

-(16) Turn right onto the road and 20 metres further on, turn left.
-Go around the sports field and turn left onto Allée des Hêtres.
-This continues onto Avenue Gabriel le Bras, which you follow all the way to a large roundabout.
+(16) Turn right onto the road and 20m further on, turn left.
+Go round the sports ground and turn left onto Allée des Hêtres.
+This continues as Avenue Gabriel le Bras, which you follow all the way to a large roundabout.

 (17) Turn right, then take the first alley on the left.
-At the end, turn left and then immediately right onto Rue des Huit Patriotes.
-Continue along this street until you reach Place du Martray, which you cross by taking the street opposite on the left.
-At the end, on the left, you will find the port and Quai Morand, then Quai Neuf (S/E).
+At the end of it, turn left and immediately right into Rue des Huit Patriotes.
+Continue along this street to Place du Martray, which you cross by taking the street opposite on the left.
+At the end of this, on the left, you’ll find the harbour and Quai Morand, then Quai Neuf (S/E).

 Waypoints